emee-dev/tweetpipe/README.md

 ## ✨ Features

-- **Automated Content Generation** → Uses a cron job to analyze your screen activity, summarize key insights, and send them to an LLM for post generation.
+✅ **Automated Content Generation** → Uses a cron job to analyze your screen activity, summarize key insights, and send them to an LLM for post generation.
-- **One-Click Sharing** → Easily share your generated posts directly from the app.
+✅ **One-Click Sharing** → Easily share your generated posts directly from the app.

+Let me know if you'd like any refinements! 🚀